francirp/service_pattern_test_app/README.md

 Each of these will respond with a consistent JSON format, including when saves don't succeed.

-## Overriding Default Services
+## Overriding Default Actions

-Should you choose to override the default behavior (defined in app/services/defaults/, ), you need only create your own service like so:
+Should you choose to override the default behavior (defined in app/sweet_actions/defaults/, ), you need only create your own action like so:

-app/services/events/collect.rb
+app/sweet_actions/events/collect.rb

 ```
 module Events
-  class Collect < CollectService
+  class Collect < CollectAction
     def set_resource
       Event.all.limit(10)
     end